lijikun/my-customized-linux-setup/README.md

 [Automatic Signing of DKMS-Generated Kernel Modules for Secure Boot (Nvidia Driver in CentOS 8 as Example)](https://gist.github.com/lijikun/22be09ec9b178e745758a29c7a147cc9)

+## Creating the Base Chroot

+* Boot with a live CD/USB.
+All Debian-based distros can be installed from any Debian-based live environments.
+For Fedora/Centos, choose "Troubleshooting" and "Rescue" options at boot to get into a "live" command-line interface.

+* Connect to the Internet.

+* Partition the storage devices on which the OS is to be installed with e.g. `parted` or `cgdisk`.
+Create filesystems with `mkfs`.

+* Mount the root partition.
+Create mountpoints for other partitions (e.g. `/boot`, `/boot/efi`, `/home`) and mount them if needed.

+* Use `pacstrap`, `debootstrap`, `rpm`/`dnf`, etc to install the base system onto the mountpoint of the new root.

-## Before the First Reboot
+## Things That Should Be Done Before the First Reboot

-The following are done after the minimal install.
+The basic chroot environment isn't bootable.
+The following must be done done after the minimal install.

 Properly mount/create the `dev`, `proc` and `sys` folders and chroot into the new installation, e.g. `LANG=en_US.UTF-8 chroot /mnt/target /bin/bash`:

 * Set up the file systems, mainly by editing `/etf/fstab`.
     - If using swap file, create the swap file with `fallocate`, `mkswap` and `chmod`.
 Add the proper fstab line (`/path/to/swapfile none swap sw 0 0`).
     - Mount `/tmp` in the memory (fstab line: `tmpfs /tmp tmpfs rw,nosuid,nodev 0 0`) if necessary.
     - Bind-mount `/home`, `/var`, etc. if they are placed on separate partitions, disks or network locations.

+* Install a kernel.

+* Install and configure the boot loader.
+If using `grub-pc`, edit `/etc/default/grub` for a sane grub config.
+If using `refind` or `efibootmgr`, install it to EFI system partition.

 * Edit `/etc/locale.gen` as necessary.
-Set up locales with `locale-gen` command.
+Set up locales with `locale-gen`, `localectl`, or `dpkg-reconfigure locales`.

 * Set the hardware clock to UTC with `hwclock`.
-Configure the time zone.
+Configure the time zone by linking `/etc/localtime`, `timedatectl` or `dpkg-reconfigure tzdata`.

 * Set the hostname.

-* Change the root user password, and/or create a normal user with sudo privilege.
+* Change the root user password (or leave it empty to disable direct root login).
+Install `sudo` and create a normal user with sudo privilege.
 Also set default options for users.
-Put any necessary stuff into `/etc/skel`, and edit `/etc/default/useradd`.
+Put any necessary config files into `/etc/skel`, and edit `/etc/default/useradd`.

 * Install necessary proprietary firmwares and drivers (especially for WiFi and GPU) so that one has a usable system on first boot.

 * Set up network connection(s), e.g. by copying the contents of `/etc/NetworkManager/system-connections` to the new system.

-* Install important packages such as `sudo`, `ssh` and `vim`, as well as Windows compability utilities such as `ntfs-3g`.
+* Install important packages such as `ssh` and `vim`, as well as Windows compability utilities such as `ntfs-3g`.

-* Install and configure the boot loader.
-If using `grub-pc`, edit `/etc/default/grub` for a sane grub config.
-If using `refind` or `efibootmgr`, install it to EFI system partition.

 * Install a desktop environment if necessary.

+## Stuff that Can Be Done After the First Boot

 * Disable onboard audio (`echo 'blacklist snd_hda_intel' | sudo tee /etc/modprobe.d/disable-onboard-audio.conf`) if necessary.
 Also set up correct sampling rate for sound devices such as USB sound cards.

-## After the First Boot

 * Put [customized config files](https://github.com/lijikun/my-linux-setup/tree/master/configfiles) like `.vimrc` or `.bashrc` into their respective places.